AdobeXD/plugin-samples/reference/commands.md

 <a name="module_commands.createMaskGroup"></a>

 ### commands.createMaskGroup()
-Creates a masked [Group](scenegraph.md#Group) from the selected objects, using the object that is highest in the z-order as the mask shape.
+Creates a masked [Group](scenegraph.md#Group) from the selected objects, using the object that is highest in the z order as the mask shape.
 The mask shape must be a leaf node or [Boolean Group](scenegraph.md#BooleanGroup).
 Equivalent to _Object > Mask With Shape_.

 **Kind**: static method of [<code>commands</code>](#module_commands)